juliecherner/Linkdin_Auto_Bot_Client/README.md

 # Further steps:

-- Showing deleted (hiden) profiles
+- Showing deleted (hidden) profiles
-  There is no accsess to deleted (hided) profiles but they are still stored in the database.
-The next step will be adding a new page with all hiden profiles with an option to return them to the main list with all results of crawling.
+  There is no access to deleted (hidden) profiles but they are still stored in the database.
+The next step will be adding a new page with all hidden profiles with an option to return them to the main list with all results of crawling.
 - Token storage optimization (according to safety issues)